-The 2017 PGA Merchandise Show, which wrapped up on Friday, Jan.
-27, brought the golf industry’s biggest players in equipment and apparel to the Orange County Convention Center in Orlando, Florida for a week of product debuts, special events and game-growth seminars and initiatives, and Golf Tips was there not only to collect new instruction content for the coming year, but to check out the latest and greatest in gear.
+The 2017 PGA Merchandise Show, or PGA Show for short, brought the golf industry’s biggest players in equipment and apparel to the Orange County Convention Center in Orlando, Florida for a week of product debuts, special events and game-growth seminars and initiatives, and Golf Tips was there not only to collect new instruction content for the coming year, but to check out the latest and greatest in gear.
 Here’s a final rundown of some product highlights.

 TOUR EDGE EXOTICS